Toma400/Baedoor_Encyclopaedia/Loreum/Topics/World_Mechanics/Oververse.md

 3. **✨ Multiverse** - which is name for what happens every second with every smallest atom getting unknown state.
-Baedoorians understand multiverse as not `worlds dependent on our decisions`, but rather <span style="color:#668c99">**worlds dependent on any choice, by even the smallest aspects of the universe**</span>.
+Baedoorians understand multiverse as not "worlds dependent on our decisions", but rather <span style="color:#668c99">**worlds dependent on any choice, by even the smallest aspects of the universe**</span>.
 Therefore, universes multiply by billions in every millisecond, not by the rare choices, as you could see in some science-fiction narracy.
-Multiverse is then a bit different, but still is applied to every "copy" of the same world.
+Such multiverse idea is then different, but still apply to very "copy" of the same world.
 Travel between those is one of the most difficult tasks you can do, but still possible in really rare cases.